• Skip to primary navigation

 As an illustration, consider what happens when you get drunk.
 As you keep drinking, you move through at least four stages or levels of drunkenness as your blood alcohol concentration (BAC) levels increase:

-Immediate medical attention is imperative in the lead-up to this last stage of drunkenness, in order to prevent death from alcohol poisoning and/or other fatal symptoms.
+Immediate medical attention is imperative in the lead-up to this last stage of drunkenness to prevent death from alcohol poisoning and/or other fatal symptoms.
 Indeed, at a BAC of .45 or above, you are probably going to die from alcohol poisoning.
-These facts about the stages of drunkenness are therefore a sobering antidote to the notion that “getting drunk” is a harmless form of social entertainment.
+These facts about the stages of drunkenness are, therefore, a sobering antidote to the notion that “getting drunk” is a harmless form of social entertainment.

 The Four Stages of How Drinking Affects Your Brain

 These four stages of drunkenness roughly overlap with corresponding changes in the brain and particular regions of the brain.
-These neurological stages are not any less scary because the human can’t see them.
+These neurological stages are no less scary because humans can’t see them.
 They are as follows:

 • Stage 1 … The Cerebral Cortex: The cerebral cortex processes information from your senses and thoughts and initiates the majority of voluntary muscle movements; it also has some control over lower-order brain centers.
 By affecting the cerebral cortex, alcohol impairs thought processes and leads to poor judgment.
 It can cause depression or inhibition, which leads to talkativeness and self-confidence.
 When that happens, alcohol has seeped into the cerebral cortex.
 It also blunts the senses.
 As you drink more, these effects become more apparent.